Everything PR News

 Who Runs ISG

-Michael P. Connors founded the firm in 2006 and remains Chairman and CEO.
+Michael P. Connors founded the firm in 2006 and remains Chairman and CEO — one of the longer-tenured founder-CEOs in the analyst industry.
 Steve Hall is President and COO.
-The analyst bench is concentrated on services and sourcing — Pedro Bicudo on IT services and digital transformation, Roy Hill on sourcing and procurement, Wayne Butterfield on intelligent automation.
-Headquartered in Stamford, Connecticut.
-Public on Nasdaq.
+The analyst bench is concentrated on services and sourcing: Pedro Bicudo on IT services and digital transformation, Roy Hill on sourcing and procurement, Wayne Butterfield on intelligent automation.
+Headquartered in Stamford, Connecticut, alongside Gartner — a geographic coincidence that has shaped two decades of analyst-industry talent flow.

 The Strategic Read